Why You Should Look Beyond MetaMask (Even If You Love It)

 - Transaction preview: Does it clearly show what exactly will happen to your funds after signing?

 - Key model: Traditional seed phrase?
-MPC (Multi-Party Computation, where the key is “split” and never stored whole)?
+MPC (Multi-Party Computation, where the key is “split” and never stored whole – eliminating single point of failure)?
 Hardware Secure Element?

 Network & Asset Support: